Stephane-OC/ElaSpark-UI/README.md

 </Modal>
 ```

-# EasyElaModals Buttons
+# ElaSpark-UI Buttons

-**EasyElaModals** offers a variety of customizable buttons that you can use in your modals and elsewhere in your React projects.
+**ElaSpark-UI** offers a variety of customizable buttons that you can use in your modals and elsewhere in your React projects.

 # Integrated Buttons

-EasyElaModals modals can include customizable buttons for various actions.
+elaspark-ui modals can include customizable buttons for various actions.
 You can freely name them (e.g., "Accept", "Cancel", "Reject") and assign them specific functions,
 such as sending an API request or saving data in local storage.